webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 The second type is inter-frame compression.
 Since video is made up of many pictures we look for ways to not send the same information twice.

 ### Inter-frame types
-You then have three frame types
+You then have three frame types:

-* **I-Frame** - A complete picture, can be decoded without anything else
+* **I-Frame** - A complete picture, can be decoded without anything else.
-* **P-Frame** - A partial picture, is a modification of previous pictures
+* **P-Frame** - A partial picture, containing only changes from the previous picture.
-* **B-Frame** - A partial picture, is a modification of previous and future pictures
+* **B-Frame** - A partial picture, is a modification of previous and future pictures.

 The following is visualization of the three frame types.